-Q1b.
-In response to Matter 5, we have expressed our concerns that the spatial strategy as indicated at Table 8, proposes that Cheslyn Hay/Great Wyrley should only accommodate 11.3% of the housing delivery, as compared with Penkridge and Codsall/Bilbrook, which are to accommodate almost 25%, each.
+Q3 and Q4.
+Our objection to the plan centres on the fact that the spatial strategy as indicated at Table 8 proposes that Cheslyn Hay/Great Wyrley should only accommodate 11.3% of the housing delivery, as compared with Penkridge and Codsall/Bilbrook, which are to accommodate almost 25%, each.
 It is not suggested that the proportions for Penkridge and Codsall/Bilbrook are inappropriate, but the comparison is stark

 More importantly, it is proposed that 22% of housing delivery should be in Tier 2 and Tier 3 villages.
-This approach is inconsistent with the proposed spatial strategy set out at paragraphs 5.12 to 5.17.
+This approach is inconsistent with the proposed spatial strategy set out at paragraphs 5.12 to 5.17 and highlighted above (Q1 and Q2).

 Such an approach might be acceptable if there were no additional suitable sites available for consideration in Cheslyn Hay/Great Wyrley, but that is not the case.

-Q1b The adopted SAMDev allocated Site 119 - Saredon Road Cheslyn Hay (immediately opposite the Secondary and Primary Schools) for housing and the majority of this has been developed.
+The adopted SAMDev allocated Site 119 - Saredon Road Cheslyn Hay (immediately opposite the Secondary and Primary Schools) for housing and the majority of this has been developed.
 It also removed land to the west from the Green Belt and Safeguarded it for future development.
 This is now a proposed housing allocation Site 119a in this plan.
-Both of these sites have been endorsed as sustainable and Site 119a is attracting considerable developer interest and will be delivered in the short-term.
+Both of these sites have been endorsed as sustainable.